matrix-org/matrix-spec-proposals/proposals/3783-fixed-base64-sas-verification.md

-compatible, and must instead [re-implement libolm's incorrect encoding](https://matrix-org.github.io/vodozemac/vodozemac/sas/struct.EstablishedSas.html#method.calculate_mac_invalid_base64). libolm now has a function that returns the correct base64 encoding, but it is currently not to ensure compatibility with older clients.
+compatible, and must instead [re-implement libolm's incorrect encoding](https://matrix-org.github.io/vodozemac/vodozemac/sas/struct.EstablishedSas.html#method.calculate_mac_invalid_base64). libolm now has a function that returns the correct base64 encoding, but it is currently not used to ensure compatibility with older clients.

 This proposal introduces a new message authentication code identifier for use with SAS verification that uses the correct base64 encoding.
 The current